Corey Julks: Chicago White Sox

 On May 15, 2024, Julks was traded to the Chicago White Sox in exchange for minor leaguer Luis Rodriguez.
 He was subsequently optioned to the Triple–A Charlotte Knights.
 In 66 games for Chicago, Julks slashed .214/.275/.306 with three home runs, 14 RBI, and five stolen bases.

 On December 21, 2024, the White Sox designated Julks for assignment.
 He cleared waivers and was sent outright to Triple-A Charlotte on January 8, 2025.
 In 87 appearances for Charlotte, Julks slashed .295/.373/.470 with 10 home runs, 46 RBI, and 13 stolen bases.
 On August 1, the White Sox selected Julks' contract, adding him back to their active roster.
 In four appearances for Chicago, he went 3-for-8 (.375) with no home runs or RBI.
 Julks was designated for assignment by the White Sox on August 12.
 He cleared waivers and was sent outright to Triple-A Charlotte on August 14.
 On September 23, the White Sox added Julks back to their active roster.
 He made two additional appearances for Chicago, going hitless in four at-bats.
 On October 13, Julks was removed from the 40-man roster and sent outright to Charlotte.
 He elected free agency on October 15.

+Detroit Tigers

+On January 22, 2026, Julks signed a minor league contract with the Detroit Tigers.
+In 86 appearances for the Triple–A Toledo Mud Hens, he slashed .273/.347/.453 with 15 home runs, 54 RBI, and nine stolen bases.
+On August 12, Julks was promoted to major leagues to replace Riley Greene, who had been placed on the injured list due to a hamstring strain.